will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

-The weakest isolation level they define, *Read Atomic*, imposes only the *internal* and *external* consistency conditions.
+The weakest isolation level they define, *Read Atomic*, imposes only two conditions: *internal* and *external* consistency.

 - $$I\small{NT}$$ (internal consistency): read from an object returns the same value as the last write to or read from this object in the transaction.
 - $$E\small{XT}$$ (external consistency): the value returned by an external read in $$T$$ is determined by the transactions $$\mathsf{VIS}$$-preceding $$T$$ that write to $$x$$.
 If there are no such transactions, then $$T$$ reads the initial value 0.
 Otherwise it reads the final value written by the last such transaction in $$\mathsf{AR}$$.

-Internal consistency is the less interesting condition, stating simply that you read your own writes within a transaction.
-External consistency is the more important condition, stating that a transaction will read the value written by the latest transaction preceding it in the visibility relation, with conflicts decided by the arbitration relation.
+Internal consistency is a bit tedious from a formal perspective and is the less interesting condition, stating simply that you read your own writes within a transaction.
+External consistency is the more important condition and depends on the visibility relation, stating that a transaction will read the value written by the latest transaction preceding it in the visibility relation, with conflicts decided by the arbitration relation.
 <!-- Other than that, though, there are no real restrictions.  -->

 <!-- For example, transactions could observe the effect of two different transactions in different orders, or even violate causality (e.g. by reading from the future?).
 This very weak transaction level is helpful to understand the model.  -->